 - If they hear a horn, stop and look to the left and right to see if any vehicle is approaching.

 - Listen for engine sounds nearby to know if there is a moving vehicle – explain how a loud noise indicates the vehicle is nearby, and a faint sound means it is away.
+The sound of tires also means that a vehicle is approaching.

 4. Don’t Run On Roads